polirritmico/simple-boolean-toggle.nvim/README.md

 ## 🌱 Contributions

-This plugin is made mainly for my personal use, but suggestions, new functionality, issues, or pull requests are very welcome.
+This plugin is made mainly for my personal use, but suggestions, requests for new functionality, issues, or pull requests are very welcome.

 ***Enjoy***